 Manhattan is packed with a variety of amazing hotels.
 These just happen to be some of my favorites.

-Roxy – Tribeca – Lively jazz echoing through this festive Art Deco hotel hotel gives a nod to old New York.
+Roxy – Tribeca – Lively jazz echoing through this festive Art Deco hotel gives a nod to old New York.
 The downstairs restaurant/bar and coffee bar offers great food with an upbeat ambience when you’re too tired to walk another step for dinner.
+And if you can’t be bothered to go to a movie theater, they have one at the bottom of the hotel.
+This hotel is the best of Tribeca.

-One Hotel – (Central Park or Brooklyn) The One Hotel is a happy flower growing out of a crack in the sidewalk.
-This lush nature inspired hotel with greenery growing inside and out is a welcome reprieve from the urban landscape that is Manhattan.
+One Hotel – (Central Park or Brooklyn) This lush nature inspired hotel with greenery growing inside and out is a welcome reprieve from the urban landscape that is Manhattan.
+And the people working there are as warm and inviting as the building itself.
+The One Hotel is a happy flower growing out of a crack in the midtown sidewalk.
 Although the rooms are small they are well designed with lots of bins and hooks so there is a place for every scarf, mitten and jacket if you’re there in the winter.
+And it has a cozy little window nook to watch the people meander Central Park or the streets below.
+1 Hotel Central Park is the best hotel in Midtown Manhattan.

 Kimpton Hotel Eventi – If you have to be in the Herald Square area, this is a great hotel.

 The Public – When a good vibe is more important than good sleep, The Public is the place to be.
 The hotel’s bars are packed on the weekends, and by weekend, I mean Wednesday through Sunday.
-And the food is excellent.
+The food throughout the hotel is excellent.
 While the rooms are cozy, the hotel is generous with it’s open public space both indoors and outside.

 The Standard – Has two locations to choose from, High Line or East Village.